wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-threat-protection-microsoft-365-defender/includes/4-examine-how-safe-attachments-protects-against-malicious-attachments.md

     Monitor
   :::column-end:::
   :::column:::
-    Delivers messages with attachments and then tracks what happens with detected malware.

-Delivery of safe messages may be delayed due to Safe Attachments scanning.
+    Delivers messages with attachments and then tracks what happens with detected malware.Delivery of safe messages may be delayed due to Safe Attachments scanning.
   :::column-end:::
   :::column:::
     See where detected malware goes in your organization.